 Furthermore, any negative results or new safety signals we may report in clinical trials of our product candidate may make it difficult or impossible to recruit and retain patients in other clinical trials we are conducting or to resume enrolling patients once a paused clinical trial has been resumed.
 For example, in February 2021, we reported that we voluntarily paused dosing in our clinical trials for batoclimab due to elevated total cholesterol and LDL levels observed in some patients treated with batoclimab.
-While we completed an in-depth review of the preliminary data and are updating our comprehensive strategy to address the relative benefits and risks, it may be more difficult to recruit and retain patients for clinical trials in the future due to the voluntary pause.
+While we completed an in-depth review of the preliminary data and are updating our comprehensive strategy to address the relative benefits and risks, it may be more difficult to recruit and retain patients for clinical trials in the future, including our Phase 3 trial in MG expected in the first half of calendar year 2022.
 Similarly, negative results reported by our competitors about their drug candidates may negatively affect patient recruitment in our clinical trials.
 Also, marketing authorization of competitors in this same class of drugs may impair our ability to enroll patients into our clinical trials, delaying or potentially preventing us from completing recruitment of one or more of our trials.